shyampandey1/Slake-DeadlinesMet/README.md

 ### 🎯 Core Productivity
 * **Quick Start Tasks:** Jump right into your day with categorized, pre-defined tasks based on your chosen routine.
 * **Focus-Driven Timer:** A beautifully designed, distraction-free timer with dynamic backgrounds and audio cues to help you concentrate on one task at a time.
-* **Dynamic Home Dashboard:** The app's header dynamically changes based on the real time of day and local weather for a personalized, ambient experience.
+* **Dynamic Home Dashboard:** The app's header dynamically changes based on the real time of day and local weather (*powered by the Open-Meteo API*), creating an ambient, personalized experience.

 ### 📊 Analytics & Insights
 * **Comprehensive Log Book:** Keep a detailed history of every task you complete or attempt.